vlitzke/kitchenflies/cluster/README.md

 and then I also downloaded all the packages to the conda on the cluster!
 Soooo..

+Create new .sh file in terminal in cluster with `touch 9_mpileup.sh`

 ## Screens
 Run this on a screen